antoinetielbeke/personal_blog/content/post/upgrading_to_windows_11.md

 5. Install all the software that I need (manually)
 6. Done!

-**ACKNOWLEDGEMENT** Whenever I say "all of your personal files" I mean all of the diretories that are specified in your File History settings.
+**ACKNOWLEDGEMENT** 1.
+Whenever I say "all of your personal files" I mean all of the diretories that are specified in your File History settings.
+2. I am not responsible for any lost files, programs or whatever ;)

-## Backing up all personal files with Windows File History
+## 💾 Backing up all personal files with Windows File History
 - not perfect back-up solution
 - Prefer veeam endpoint backup
 - perfect for upgrading though